California town destroyed by fire issues 1st rebuild permits

 Only one other property owner has been cleared to receive a building permit.
 Twenty other applications are pending inspections by state environmental officials.

 Debris has been removed from an estimated 580 of the 11,000 lots where homes were damaged in the fire.

-Officials with the town's water district have said federal and state authorities will deliver 2,500 tanks of clean water for cooking, cleaning and bathing while contaminated pipes are replaced — a process that could take up to three years.
 Burned cars still line roadways.

+The Federal Emergency Management Agency said it is having trouble finding suitable sites for mobile homes to be used for temporary housing.
+Only 243 families had moved into the trailers as of March 1.

-Construction crews have fanned out through the city and can be seen and heard clearing lots six days a week, weather permitting.
+Nevertheless, construction crews have fanned out through the city and can be seen and heard clearing lots six days a week, weather permitting.

-On Thursday, after the first building permit was issued, Paradise Mayor Jody Jones announced that grants of $3,500 for owners of every damaged property were available to help pay for the permit process.
+After the first building permit was issued, Paradise Mayor Jody Jones announced that grants of $3,500 for owners of every damaged property were available to help pay for the permit process.
 Jones said she hoped the grants would encourage more applications.

 "This first building permit is a sign of the resilience and perseverance that our residents have in coming back to Paradise."
 Jones said.
 "The ball is rolling."